CIS565-Fall-2022/Project2-Stream-Compaction/README.md

 This Project involves:

 * CPU version of scan
-* COU version of scan without using scan
+* CPU version of scan without using scan
 * CPU version of compact with scan
 * GPU version of naive scan
 * GPU version of work-efficient scan